nyergler/effective-django/acknowledgments.rst

-*Effective Django* would have been opaque, disjointed, and confusing without feedback and patience from early reviewers: Tamara Chu, Brandon L. Golm, Jason Herbst, Philip John James, Galen Krumel, Sanby Lee, Karl Mendes, Nam-Chi Van, Nicole Zuckerman, and Madeline_.
+*Effective Django* would have been opaque, disjointed, and confusing without feedback and patience from early reviewers: Tamara Chu, Brandon L. Golm, Jason Herbst, Philip John James, Galen Krumel, Allison Lacker, Sanby Lee, Karl Mendes, Nam-Chi Van, Nicole Zuckerman, and Madeline_.

 Thanks for reading this far.
 If you have feedback, comments, or suggestions, please feel free to email them to me: nathan@yergler.net.